Livestock Production and Management (AAS)

 Livestock Science (AS)

-NOTE: Effective Autumn 2016, the Livestock Science (AS) major will be named Animal Science.
+NOTE: Effective Autumn 2016, the Livestock Science (AS) major will be named Animal Sciences.
 Students will pursue one of three specializations within the major: Beef, Small Ruminant, or Swine.

 Students in Ohio State ATI's Livestock Science program gain practical, hands-on experience from their first day of classes — something students at other universities may not get until their third or fourth year.